home-assistant/home-assistant.io/source/_integrations/lektrico.markdown

 The Lektrico Charging Station integration integrates your [Lektrico Charging Station](https://lektri.co/en/product/ev-charging-station-lektri-co-svik-7-4kw-ac/) into your Home Assistant and allows you to monitor it.

-## Configuration

 The Lektrico Charging Station device will be added as a sensor in Home Assistant.

+## Prerequisite

-Before adding the integration you must know the device's IP.
+Before adding the integration, you must know the device's IP.

-For this you can use some network scanners.
+{% include integrations/config_flow.md %}